websanco/liferay-learn/docs/dxp/7.x/en/site-building/displaying-content/using-display-page-templates/configuring-seo-and-open-graph.md

 ## Configuring Open Graph Settings

-[Open Graph](https://ogp.me/) is an internet protocol that standardizes how a Site's metadata is displayed on social networks.
+[Open Graph](https://ogp.me) is an Internet protocol that standardizes how a Site's metadata appears on social networks.
 With Liferay DXP, you can create Display Page templates that dynamically configure a Page's Open Graph `<meta>` tags.

 ```note::
    For your displayed content, values defined here override default values defined elsewhere in your Liferay instance.